 5. Include Alt Text

-This is why you should add Alt Text to your images.
-These small snippets of texts will describe to the viewers what the image is about in case the image fails to upload, and they’re also what text narration programs use to describe images.
+This is why you should add alt text to your images.
+These small snippets of texts will also describe to the viewers what the image is about in case the image fails to upload.
+Alt text is what text narration programs use to describe images.

-However, when naming your images and including Alt Text, be as descriptive as possible.
-Don't leave any images titled as “Image 5873” or something generic like that.
+When naming your images and including Alt Text, be as descriptive as possible.
+Don't leave any images titled “Image 5873.”
 Instead, try to add a call to action along with the description to make the most out of your image space.